nuxt-community/nuxtent-module/docs/content/Configuration.md

 # API Options

-For custom environments, you must configure the `browserBaseURL`, so that the content's `serverMiddleware` API and `axios` requests helpers can be setup appropriately.
+For custom environments, you must configure the `browserBaseURL`, so that the content's `serverMiddleware` API and `axios` request helpers can be setup appropriately.

 - `browserBaseURL`, String that specifies the site's base url when content is requested from the browser.

-*Note: You can specify the `api` option as a function receiving an `isStatic` parameter to dynamically set the api options depending on the fact you're making a static build ('nuxt generate') or not.*
+*Note: You can specify the `api` option as a function receiving an `isStatic` parameter to dynamically set the api options depending on whether you're making a static build ('nuxt generate') or not.*

 ```js
 module.exports = {